-Weighton Waytes was founded in 2002 and so is 20 years old this year.
+Weighton Waytes was founded in 2002 and so is now in its 21st year.
 The Choir was founded by its current Musical Director, Carole Readman, following a request from the now Deputy Musical Director, John Bralant.

 There had been a singing group at All Saints Church, Market Weighton previously but which had been disbanded.
 Also, Carole had run a choir in Bubwith for some years before relocating.

 During the autumn of 2002, John had heard that Carole had moved to Market Weighton from Bubwith.
 After a Sunday morning service at All Saints Church, he approached Carole with a request that she lead a group of people with varying musical experience to sing at the church’s forthcoming Christmas Carol Service.
 About 15 people huddled in a cold vestry for few Wednesday evenings.
 Under Carole’s expert guidance voices were moulded into a choir.
 Fellowship and fun prevailed as initial diffidence was soon overtaken by increasing confidence.

 The group enthusiastically agreed to continue after Christmas 2002, now expanding as a community choir.
 Members of former choirs in Market Weighton, Bubwith and Holme upon Spalding Moor came along and were soon joined by others from several surrounding villages and numbers quickly grew.

 In mediaeval time, Waits were travelling musicians.
 So, Carole devised the alliterative name based on the travels undertaken by our singers but centred on our home base of Market Weighton.
 The choir has subsequently travelled far and wide to provide music for concerts or services.